clay/clay.github.io/docs/layouts.md

 A layout is shared between multiple pages.
 Whenever the structure of a page needs to be different, then you should create a new layout.

 Layouts have all the same affordances as components, but there are a few important characteristics of layouts:
-* Each page must have exactly one layout
+* Each page must have a reference to exactly one layout instance
-* Each layout references a group of components which are added to the body of the page on composition
+* Layouts have Page Areas
-* Layouts often subscribe to properties on an instance of a page (the title, for example), via cross-component communication.
+* Layouts have their own metadata

 ## Page Areas
-Layouts are unique because they reference properties in a page, which are stitched into the layout during composition time.
+Layouts are unique because they can contain placeholders for properties on a page that are filled during composition.
 The areas where a page's data can be merged into the layout's data are called **page areas**.
-Page areas are signified in the layout by a `_ref` property whose value is a string which references a [component-list on a page](https://claycms.gitbook.io/clay/clay-data-structures/pages#page-specific-data).
+The reference to a page area is simply a `_ref` property whose value is a string that references a [component-list on a page](https://claycms.gitbook.io/clay/clay-data-structures/pages#page-specific-data).

 For example: